-While yoga can be practiced in solitude, many prefer the support and encouragement of a practice community such as ArtiZen.
 Regardless of where you are in your practice, you have much to gain and much to contribute.
-We welcome you.
 The following tips are intended to help you join the group with confidence.

-Our studio doors open at least 15 minutes before each class and lock 10 minutes after class begins.
-This is for your safety and the security of your belongings.
-Arriving a few minutes early will give you time to sign in with the teacher or ambassador, set up your mat, and center yourself before class begins.
-If you do slip in the door after class has begun – and it happens to all of us occasionally – please do so quietly.
+Our studio door opens at least 15 minutes before each class and closes when class begins.
+Every student is required to sign in at the front desk.
+Arriving a few minutes early will give you time to set up your mat and center yourself before class begins.
+If you do slip in the door after class has begun, please do so quietly.

 In many cultures, removing one’s shoes is a sign of respect or reverence.
-From a more practical perspective, removing your street shoes also helps keep our studio floors clean.
+Removing your street shoes also helps keep our studio floors clean.
 You will find cubbies just inside the door for your shoes, jackets, phone, keys, etc.

 If you have an emergency, either step out of the class or bring the situation to your instructor’s attention as appropriate.
 But otherwise please respect both your teacher and your fellow students by refraining from talking during practice.
 There will be plenty of time to chat before and after class.